What the SEND Tribunal is — and what it is not

 Costs and funding

 There is no fee to register a SEND Tribunal appeal.
-The Tribunal does not award costs to either side except in narrow cases of "wholly unreasonable" conduct (rule 10 of the Tribunal Procedure Rules) — meaning you do not face the LA's costs even if you lose.
+The Tribunal does not award costs to either side except in narrow cases of "wholly unreasonable" conduct (rule 10 of the Tribunal Procedure Rules) — meaning you do not face the local authority's costs even if you lose.

 The optional costs you may incur are: